ShaileshAtDure/devTinder/homework.md

 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error Handling using try, catch

+# Video 20 Homework

+- Difference between JS Object and JSON Object
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recive data from the end user